IEP info page from PAUSD

 Special Education Fact Sheet

 Facts about special education for children between the ages of 3 – 22 who are eligible for special education services.
-By California Foster Youth Task Force.
+Created by the California Foster Youth Task Force.

 SELPA Procedural Handbook.

 Handbook on all legal right and explanation of the whole IEP process from Assesment to IEP (including Early Childhood) by Santa Clara SELPA.

 Information on “Early Start”.
 Families whose infants or toddlers have a developmental delay or disability or an established risk condition with a high probability of resulting in a delay may be eligible to receive an “Early Start” in California.
 For downloadable resources click here.

 The Difference between an IEP and a 504.